skittleson/DoCodeThatMatters/src/automate-sprinkler-with-tasmota.md

 * ✅ Timer based watering (support for sunrise/sunset as well)
 * ✅ Manual toggling watering state
 * ✅ Backup / Restore settings
 * 🚧 If sunrise/sunset with a temperature restriction then start watering.
-To prevent freezing
+To prevent freezing of plant roots.

 ### Wants